It’s Buster Keaton’s birthday today.

-Keaton’s appeal crosses centuries, cultural lines.
-I am thinking now of my nephew Cashel, age 10, watching a Buster Keaton movie on his laptop and laughing so loudly and so uproariously and so hard that I thought he would fall off of his chair.
+Keaton’s appeal crosses centuries, cultural lines, it appeals to all ages.
+I am thinking now of my nephew Cashel, age 10, watching a Buster Keaton movie on his laptop and laughing so loudly and so hard that I thought he would fall off of his chair.

-James Agee’s four-part essay on silent comedy actors (“Comedy’s Greatest Era”) in Life magazine was a watershed moment in many ways.
-It started, single-handedly, a resurgence of interest in those “quaint” silent comedies which, naturally, could not just be easily rented or seen at that time in the days before private VCRs or even late-night television.
-Movie houses began running silent comedy festivals, and the houses were packed.
+James Agee’s four-part essay on silent comedy actors (“Comedy’s Greatest Era”) in Life magazine (included in James Agee: Film Writing and Selected Journalism (Library of America)) was a watershed moment for film criticism and American culture.
+The essay launched, almost single-handedly, a resurgence of interest in silent comedies which could not be easily rented or seen at that time in the days before private VCRs or even late-night television.
+Movie houses began running silent comedy festivals.
+Audiences packed into the galleries.
 Agee writes, on Keaton: